Many, Louisiana

 Many (/ˈmæni/) is a town in and the parish seat of Sabine Parish in western Louisiana, United States.
-The population was 2,853 at the 2010 census, a decrease of 36 or 1.246% from 2000.
+As of the 2020 census, Many had a population of 2,571.

 History

 The site where Many currently sits was originally a Belgian settlement believed to be founded in 1837.
 The Town of Many was officially founded March 21, 1843, when the Louisiana Legislature passed Act 46.
 The act split Natchitoches Parish into several new parishes, including Sabine Parish.
 That Act declared that the seat of government for the newly created Sabine Parish, be named in honor of Colonel James B. Many, who commanded the garrison at the nearby Fort Jesup.

 Geography

 According to the United States Census Bureau, the town has a total area of 3.1 sqmi, all land.

 Climate

 Climate is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 According to the Köppen Climate Classification system, Many has a humid subtropical climate, abbreviated "Cfa" on climate maps.